Pickled Green Beans with Smoked Salmon Dip

 - Place beans in a 13x9-in dish.
 Add dill seed and garlic.
 In a large saucepan, combine water, vinegar and salt.
 Bring to a boil; cook and stir until salt is dissolved.
 Pour hot brine over beans.
 Cool completely.
 Refrigerate, covered, 2 days.

 - To serve, drain green beans; arrange on a platter.
 If desired, top dip with dill sprig.
-Serve dip with beans and crackers.
-Yield: 1-1/2 pounds beans (2-1/3 cups dip).
+Serve dip with beans and, if desired, crackers.

-Originally published as Pickled Green Beans with Smoked Salmon Dip in Taste of Home Christmas Annual Annual 2016, p19
+Originally published as Pickled Green Beans with Smoked Salmon Soy Cream Cheese Dip in Taste of Home Christmas Annual 2016